PlanktoScope/PlanktoScope/setup/README.md

-# software/distro/setup
+# setup

-This directory contains a setup script (`distro/setup/setup.sh`) which you can run on an installation of the Raspberry Pi OS in order to setup the PlanktoScope OS.
+This directory contains a `setup.sh` script which you can run on an installation of the Raspberry Pi OS in order to setup the PlanktoScope OS.

 ## Usage